Kodellektor/Arkhives/python/ObjectOriented/Terminology.md

 **Method:**  *A function defined inside a class.
 A method always has at least one parameter, which is usually named self*

-Instantiation Variable
-: In a method, any variable whose name begins, by any convention, with the prefix self.
+**Instantiation Variable:** *In a method, any variable whose name begins, by any convention, with the prefix self.
 (For example self.x).
-Instance variables have object scope (Global vs Object Scope)
+Instance variables have object scope (Global vs Object Scope)*